 repeat user, one who is willing to do a little extra reading and entering of codes; and who is willing to put up with

-a bit of a learning curve in return for a powerful and fast access tool.
+a bit of a learning curve in return for a fast and flexible access tool.
 There are certainly other applications which are more user-friendly, but sometimes at the expense of limiting you in what you can get.

-There are two basic kinds of "difficulty" that you may experience when using this system
+There are three basic kinds of "difficulty" that you may experience when using this system

 We think that the first kind of difficulty can be overcome with a reasonable amount of effort.
 It would be comparable to learning how to drive with a manual transmission; it seems hard at first but once you get the hang of it, it seems almost as easy (and, some think, more fun) as the automatic.
 And you can go a little faster.
 (However, we understand that the large majority of drivers refuse to deal with it because it's perceived as being just too hard.)

-- Difficulty with using the Dexter application, i.e. in understanding what a filter is and how to fill out the form to define one
+- Difficulty with using the Dexter application, i.e. in understanding what a data filter is, and how to fill out the form to define one

-- Understanding the details regarding the datasets.
+- Understanding the details regarding the data sets once you have found the one(s) containing what you need.
 You are not likely to have much luck extracting "just the data [you] want" when you don't have a clue about the source data.

-The second kind of difficulty - understanding the data - is not so simple.
+The third kind of difficulty - understanding the data sets - requires some effort and patience.
 There are many different kinds of data and users arrive with widely varying background regarding the data.
 If the specific data source being accessed is very complex (such as a decennial census summary file or a collection of Base Tables from the American Community Survey) and the user has never worked with that sort of data, then there is a whole separate learning curve regarding what you can get and where it may be stored.
 The level of assistance that is available within Uexplore/Dexter varies with data collections.
 Some are much more well-documented than others, and many presume that the user comes in with some basic knowledge.

 Users should keep in mind, however, that when they are overwhelmed by the complexity of the data - when all they want is to get the latest estimates of persons below the age of 18 for 5 large cities in Missouri - that this is not a purely self-service web site / application.
 There are always links at the bottom of the page where you can contact someone with a question or comment.
 Use these and you may be pointed to the exact data set you need to be extracting from and told exactly which variables and/or tables need to be selected to get what you want.
 Or, as frequently happens, you can be informed that what you want is not something you can get - at least not from this archive.
 You may be pointed to an alternate source.